zachmccabe/beijing/docs/faq.md

  1. Hit the little **Aa icon** at the top of your screen to toggle the font settings options.
 This preference pane will let you choose a different font.
  2. Tap through your font options until the weird, little tofu boxes disappear and you can see Chinese characters alongside the English language text.

+## Why write a field guide?

+After hearing visiting photographers ask the same questions over and over, I decided it was time to do something about it.
+Books are self-contained and offline.
+That might be handy when you’re inside the great firewall.